Non-Homogeneous Haze Removal via Artificial Scene Prior and Bidimensional Graph Reasoning: Experimental Results

 \subsection{Quantitative Analysis with IQA Metrics}

-In this part, we introduce the IQA metrics to compare different dehazing methods as a complement to three metrics, PSNR, SSIM and LPIPS.
-Specifically, we adopt FR-IQA evaluation algorithm \cite{min2019quality} to evaluate SOTS indoor, SOTS outdoor, TestA-DCPDN and NH-HAZE as a full-reference quality assessment.
+In this part, we introduce the image quality assessment (IQA) metrics to compare different dehazing methods as a complement to three metrics, PSNR, SSIM, and LPIPS.
+Specifically, we adopt a full-reference quality assessment (FR-IQA) \cite{min2019quality} to evaluate SOTS indoor, SOTS outdoor, TestA-DCPDN, NH-HAZE, and O-HAZE.
+In the FR-IQA evaluation algorithm, we follow the method of Min \textit{et al.}, which extracts three groups of dehazing image features to predict their scores via support vector regression or random forest.

 As a further experiment supplement, we apply NR-IQA \cite{min2018objective} as a no-reference quality assessment to evaluate the dehazing effect in real-world hazy images.
+In the NR-IQA evaluation algorithm \cite{min2018objective}, Min \textit{et al.} integrates various haze-relevant features, which conducts an effective subjective quality evaluation.

-AS seen in TABLE \uppercase\expandafter{\romannumeral2}, for FR-IQA metric, our methods shows sufficient advantages on different datasets.
-In particular, our method achieves the best performance, whose score is 97.58 on SOTS indoor, 95.87 on SOTS outdoor, 96.45 on TestA-DCPDN and 78.68 on NH-HAZE dataset, respectively.
-Moreover, we present the results of NR-IQA for the NHQ dataset.
-Our method achieves the best score 49.46, where the gaps with our previous method \cite{wei2020single} is 0.1.
+As seen in TABLE \uppercase\expandafter{\romannumeral2}, for FR-IQA metric, our method shows sufficient advantages on different datasets.
+In particular, our method achieves the best performance, whose score is 97.58 on SOTS indoor, 95.87 on SOTS outdoor, 96.45 on TestA-DCPDN, 78.68 on NH-HAZE, and 78.34 on O-HAZE dataset, respectively.
+Moreover, we present the results of NR-IQA for the DHQ dataset.
+Our method achieves the best score of 49.46, where the gaps with our previous method \cite{wei2020single} is 0.1.